-After reading this letter, we hope that you clearly understand our overriding message: we cannot continue as we are.
-We either need to fund our public transportation properly or be willing to watch it continue to degrade, including reductions in service frequency.
+After reading this strategic plan, we hope that you clearly understand our overriding message: we cannot continue as we are.
+We either need to fund our public transportation properly or be willing to watch it continue to degrade, including reductions in service.

 With the proper amount of sustained public investment, we can create a system with a long and bright future.
-It is clearly in the interest of the citizens of northeast Illinois for Metra to do so.
-Metra seeks your support to achieve the vision outlined in this document mosl al
+It is clearly in the interest of the citizens of northeast Illinois for Metra to do so andel as